bsc-s2/pykit/ratelimiter/README.md

 #   Synopsis
 This module has two usages.

-One is pre consume and get left capacity, another is request and wait mode.
+One is pre consume and get left capacity, another is request and wait timeout mode.
 Here is the example:

 ```python